 We balance the expeditions with pure adventure and rustic kind of luxury.
 Trekking and snorkeling, then chill on the beach with cold drinks and good food.
 Everyone helps out to collect firewood then sits around a bonfire at night.
 Shower by the well then have a local massage.
 Hours of journey by boat and then the chance to appreciate the serene atmosphere of a secluded island.

 Eddie Brock Agamos a native of the Mountain Province of northern Philippines founded Tao.
-Exploring most of the remote region of the the Philippine archipelago as a specialist guide.
+Exploring most of the remote region of the the Philippine archipelago.
 Settled in northern Palawan and considered it home.
-The business concept of Tao started 2006 with island communities as partners.
+The business concept of Tao started 2006 with island community projects.
 Setting up home stay, training local crew and building relationship in villages visited by the expeditions.
 Later when the concept flourished into a full business, the Tao Kalahi Foundation was established, for more comprehensive projects for education, health and employments of the islanders, solely funded by the Tao business.

 Jack Foottit, the architect, co-founder and head farmer of Tao.
 Settled in Palawan age 20.
-As the only foreign person in the company he helped build Tao into a high quality tourism venture, keeping the delicate balance of 'the luxury of simplicity' and the 'raw experience' of untouched Palawan.
+As the only foreign in the company, he helped build Tao into a high quality tourism venture, keeping the delicate balance of 'lux simplicity' and the 'raw experience' of untouched Palawan.
 Helping islanders to understand the danger of overdevelopment and what travellers are really looking for.
 Setting up the Academy for young islanders, permaculture farming and the bamboo architecture projects.

 Gener Paduga, from the island of Dumaran.
 Bamboo master, sailing expert.
 Our teacher and advisor of deep island knowledge- culture, land and sea.
 Building his dream Paraw boat to cruise the island of Palawan again.

-Oliver, Jimboy, Romeo and the rest of the family are the foundation of Tao, each contributed to the success and development of a business growing with the community.
+Oliver, Jimboy, Romeo, Ann, Jemuel and the rest of the 250+ growing family, each contributing to the success and development of a business growing with the community.

 Get in touch, tao welcomes your contact.
 Click here.